BestTimesToVisit.com Logo

 Getting around Madagascar seems challenging.
 What's the most practical way to travel between major destinations?

-Is it safe to drink the tap water in Madagascar?
+Is it safe to drink the tap water in Madagascar, and what's the best way to handle money?

 What is the cheapest month to visit Madagascar?